wiktork77/petOasisBackend/README.md

 ## 🎯 Project Objective

-The aim of this project was to develop a **REST API** using Spring Boot, serving as the backend for the PetOasis application.
+The aim of this project was to develop a **REST API** using Spring Boot, serving as the backend for the Pet Oasis application.
 The primary goal was to create a web-based system that connects animal shelters with individuals interested in spending time with animals, such as by taking them for walks.
 The core objective is to **facilitate easier interaction with animals in shelters**.
 The application is designed to handle essential requests related to users, animals, and shelters, and enable **interaction between these core elements** of the system.